Things to Consider in a Workers’ Compensation Settlement

-After being injured on the job, you are eligible to receive workers compensation to help pay for any medical expenses and for time lost due to the injury.
-You can choose to accept a workers compensation settlement as a lump sum or to not settle and receive weekly payments.
+After being injured on the job, you are eligible to receive workers’ compensation to help pay for any medical expenses and for time lost due to the injury.
+You can then choose to accept a workers’ compensation settlement as a lump sum, or choose to not settle and receive weekly payments, instead.

 What is Workers Compensation?

 A workers’ compensation settlement is a contractually binding private agreement between the injured employee and the other party.
 In these agreements, the injured employee agrees to forego legal action in favor of receiving money instead.

 While these settlements can seem tempting, you need to carefully weigh your options.
 Often it is a wise idea to consult a lawyer to help make this decision.

 Weekly Payments vs. Lump Sums

 When you are injured on the job, you have two options: you can agree to receive weekly payments or a lump sum payment for a settlement.